-An ideas competition can stimulate creative thinking and interest - this is the process that was used for the Outer T.
+An ideas competition can stimulate creative thinking and interest - this is the process that was used for the Outer T and the competition winning entries are being used to inform the Queens Wharf master plan design process.

 6. THE PROJECTS